huzaifaalmesbah/access-defender/readme.txt

-=== AccessGuard VPN Blocker ===
+=== Access Defender ===
 Contributors: huzaifaalmesbah
-Tags: security, vpn blocker, proxy blocker, access control Requires at least: 5.0
+Tags: vpn, proxy, security, access control, ip detection Requires at least: 5.0
-Tested up to: 6.4
+Tested up to: 6.3
-Stable tag: 1.5
-Requires PHP: 7.2
+Requires PHP: 7.4
+Stable tag: 1.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Block access to your WordPress site for users connecting through VPNs or proxies.
+Blocks users using VPN or proxy and shows a warning notice using the free ip-api.com API with enhanced IP detection.

 == Description ==

-AccessGuard VPN Blocker enhances your WordPress site's security by preventing access from VPN and proxy connections.
-It uses the free IPapi.co service to detect VPN and proxy usage, providing an additional layer of protection for your website.
+Access Defender is a WordPress plugin designed to improve website security by blocking users who are using VPNs or proxies.
+This plugin uses the **ip-api.com** API to identify if a visitor is accessing your site through a VPN, proxy, or hosting provider.
+If detected, the user will be presented with a customizable warning message.

-Key Features:
+### Features:
-* Automatically detects and blocks VPN and proxy connections
-* Uses multiple HTTP headers for accurate client IP detection
+* Detect and block users who access your site using VPNs, proxies, or hosting providers.
-* Displays a customizable warning message to blocked users
+* Customizable warning message and title.
-* Lightweight and easy to use with no configuration required

-Please note: This plugin uses the free tier of IPapi.co for VPN and proxy detection.
-Be sure to review their terms of service and ensure your usage complies with their policies.
+* Simple settings page to enable or disable blocking.

+### Why use Access Defender?
+VPNs and proxies can sometimes be used to hide malicious intent.
+By using Access Defender, you can block users with masked IP addresses, ensuring better control over the security of your website.

+### Third-party API Usage
+This plugin uses the **ip-api.com** API to detect VPN or proxy usage by checking the visitor's IP address.
+For more information on ip-api.com’s privacy practices, please see the **Privacy Policy and Terms of Use** below.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/accessguard-vpn-blocker` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the `access-defender` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. The plugin will start working immediately with default settings.
+3. Go to **Settings > Access Defender** to configure the plugin.

 == Frequently Asked Questions ==

-= How does this plugin detect VPNs and proxies? =
+= How does Access Defender work? =

-AccessGuard VPN Blocker uses the IPapi.co service to check if the visitor's IP address is associated with a VPN or proxy service.

-= Will this plugin slow down my website? =

-The plugin makes an API call for each visitor, which may add a small amount of load time.
-However, for most websites, this should not cause noticeable slowdowns.

-= Can legitimate users be blocked accidentally? =

-While we strive for accuracy, there's always a small chance that some legitimate users might be blocked, especially if they're using a hosting service that's flagged as a proxy.
-If this becomes an issue, you may need to implement a whitelist feature.
+Access Defender uses the ip-api.com API to identify if a visitor is accessing your site through a VPN or proxy by looking up their IP address.
+If a VPN or proxy is detected, the visitor will be blocked from accessing your website and shown a customizable warning message.

-= Is this plugin GDPR compliant? =
+= Is the ip-api.com API free? =

-The plugin itself doesn't store any personal data.
-However, it does send IP addresses to IPapi.co for checking.
-Please review IPapi.co's privacy policy to ensure compliance with your privacy requirements.
+Yes, ip-api.com provides a free tier, which allows a limited number of API requests per minute.
+You can check their website for more details on pricing and usage limits.

+= Can I customize the warning message? =
+Yes!
+You can customize the warning title and message via the plugin's settings page.
+The message is shown to users blocked by Access Defender.

+== Screenshots ==

+1. **Settings Page** – Configure the plugin settings, including enabling VPN blocking and setting custom warning messages.
+2. **Blocked User Screen** – Example of the custom warning message shown to blocked users.

 == Changelog ==

-= 1.5 =
-* Initial release

-== Upgrade Notice ==

-= 1.5 =
+= 1.6 =
-Initial release of AccessGuard VPN Blocker.
+* Initial release with VPN and proxy detection using ip-api.com API.
+* Added customizable warning messages.
+* Improved IP address detection methods.

-== API Terms and Policies ==
+== Privacy and Data Collection ==
+This plugin uses a third-party API (ip-api.com) to detect if users are accessing your website through a VPN or proxy. **When a user visits your website, their IP address will be sent to the ip-api.com API** for analysis to determine if it belongs to a VPN or proxy.

+### ip-api.com Privacy Policy and Terms
+- ip-api.com collects IP addresses solely for the purpose of identifying VPNs, proxies, and hosting providers.
+They do not collect any personally identifiable information beyond the IP address.
+- You can view their privacy policy [here](https://ip-api.com/legal#privacy).
+- For terms of use, please refer to [ip-api.com terms](https://ip-api.com/legal#terms).

-This plugin uses the free tier of IPapi.co for VPN and proxy detection.
-By using this plugin, you agree to comply with IPapi.co's terms of service and policies.
-Please review their terms at https://ip-api.com/docs/legal.
+By using the Access Defender plugin, you agree to the terms of use set forth by the ip-api.com API service.
+Make sure to review their privacy policies before enabling this plugin.

-Key points to note:
-1. The free tier is limited to 45 requests per minute.
-2. Commercial use requires a paid plan.
-3. Caching of results is recommended to minimize API calls.
-4. IP-API.com collects and stores IP addresses for service improvement and abuse prevention.

-It is your responsibility to ensure that your use of this plugin and the IPapi.co service complies with all applicable laws and regulations, including data protection laws like GDPR.

-For full details, please visit: https://ip-api.com/docs/legal
+== License ==
+This plugin is licensed under the GPLv2 or later.
+For more information, please review the [GPLv2 license](https://www.gnu.org/licenses/gpl-2.0.html).

+== Terms of Use and Disclaimer ==
+Access Defender is provided as-is, without any warranty.
+While we strive to provide a high level of security, it is important to note that no security measure is 100% foolproof.
+The plugin uses third-party services, and their availability or changes to their terms could affect the plugin’s functionality.